JBurrellIRL/ProjectFour/README.md

 #### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
+The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github, under the "Future Features" heading.
 It is intended that these user stories will be implemented at a later date.

 - As a site user I can verify my site membership through an email confirmation so that I can provide extra approval for my site membership.
 - As a site user I can manage my user profile so that I can add information about myself.